Gender and Women's History Research Centre

 - Echoes of Women in Portuguese America, 1500-1822

 Women played a crucial role in the shaping and making of Portuguese America.
 Yet, many female voices do not survive directly.
 Low literacy levels between the sixteenth and nineteenth century meant that few women recorded their experience in their own words.
 It is mainly through the pens of male missionaries, merchants, politicians, and poets that the female experience survives.
 However, reading for women in male-authored texts can yield important insights concerning the ways in which gender interacted with settler colonialism.
-Beginning in 1500 and stretching through to independence in 1822, I aim to uncover the ways in which women contributed to and resisted the colonisation of Brazil through their interaction with, and understanding of, the land and the sea.
+Using written and visual sources, I aim to uncover the ways in which women contributed to and resisted the colonisation of Brazil through their interaction with, and understanding of, the land and the sea.

 - Gender and Knowledge in the European Encounter with Japan